dscpsyl/loget-japan-tracker/README.md

    ```sh
    cd ../logetscraper && python main.py
    ```
+9. If you are deploying to a production environment, make sure to run the deploy checks.
+Otherwise, enable DEBUG and remove other restrictions in the `settings.py` file for your own convenience.
+    ```sh
+    python manage.py check --deploy
+    ```
-9. Finally, start the server
+10. Finally, start the server
    ```sh
    cd ../logettracker && python manage.py runserver
    ```